Uberi/Canvas-AHK/Documentation/Modules/Viewport.md

 Returns the viewport object.

+### Canvas.Viewport.Detach()
+Detaches the currently attached surface, so that it is no longer displayed by the viewport.

+Returns the viewport object.

 ### Canvas.Viewport.Refresh(X = 0,Y = 0,W = 0,H = 0)
 Refreshes the viewport to reflect changes in a region of its attached surface defined by X-axis coordinate `X` (positive or zero units), Y-axis coordinate `Y` (positive or zero units), width `W` (positive or zero units), and height `H` (positive or zero units).